 I should add that I will actually talk about two different regions: 1) Interlaken and 2) Jungfrau.
-However, sometimes it is a bit hard to differentiate between the two regions.
 This post is mostly about activities in both regions but also includes a couple of tips for Bernese Oberland in general.

 Disclaimer: This post contains affiliate links.
 This means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.

 Okay, now we can talk about the most fun things to do in Interlaken.

 Get Up Harder Kulm